SalishSeaCast/tools/I_ForcingFiles/OBC/README.md

-This is a collection of IPython Notebooks for creating, manipulating, and visualizing open boundary netCDF files.
+This is a collection of Jupyter Notebooks for creating, manipulating, and visualizing open boundary netCDF files.

 The links below are to static renderings of the notebooks via